Residual Back Projection With Untrained Neural Networks: Experiments and Results

-In this section, the reconstruction performance of our proposed method under sparse-view conditions will be tested.
-In the experiment, the number of views increases from $30$ to $180$ and uniformly distributes from $0^\circ$ to $180^\circ$, providing a complete benchmark of reconstruction performance from extremely sparse to complete, full-view CT reconstruction.
-The same experiment is also done with the aforementioned untrained and pre-trained methods, as well as the MBIR using the steepest descent algorithm.
+In this section, the reconstruction performance of our proposed framework under few-view conditions will be tested.
+For the parallel and fan beam geometry, the number of views increases from $30$ to $180$, uniformly distributing from $0^\circ$ to $180^\circ$ and $0^\circ$ to $360^\circ$ respectively.
+Such settings provide a complete benchmark of reconstruction performance, ranging from extremely sparse to relatively complete, full-view CT reconstruction.
 The experiment results are shown in Fig.\ref{SVRecon}.
-Also, the ground truth, sparse-view ($30$ views), and full-view ($180$ views) CT reconstruction results of different methods are shown in the first and third rows of Fig.\ref{reconresult} (LIDC-IDRI dataset) and Fig.\ref{reconresult2} (COVID-19-NY-SBU dataset).
-It is worth mentioning that the superior performance of MBIR method in Fig.\ref{SVRecon}a is credited to the small number of unknowns.
-The MBIR method can achieve significantly higher SNR when the number of unknowns is close to or smaller than the number of measurements.
+Additionally, the ground truth, few-view ($30$ views), and full-view ($180$ views) CT reconstruction results of different methods are shown in the first and third rows of Fig.\ref{reconresult} (parallel-beam, LIDC-IDRI dataset), and Fig.\ref{reconresultfan} (fan-beam, LIDC-IDRI dataset).